Low Voltage Supply Chain Challenges: Case Study

 2. Complex Supply Networks

-As the industry continues to expand with an annual growth rate of 10.5%, the complexity of supply chains also increases.
+The switchboard manufacturing industry is expanding at an annual growth rate of approximately 10.5%, increasing the complexity of supply networks.

 3. Quality Control and Compliance